42c-arhayem/telco-vulnerable-api/README.md

 1. Clone this repository to your local machine.
 2. Ensure Docker Desktop (or compatible container software) is running.
-3. Start the API Server(Run command in repo root directory):
+3. Start the API Server(Run command in the folder **src/** inside the repo root directory):
    ```bash
    npm start
    ```
-4. Update PROTECTION_TOKEN_PROTECTION env. variable in **src/firewall-deployment/.env** with your Protection Token generated in the SaaS platform for the API.
+4. Update PROTECTION_TOKEN_PROTECTION environment variable in **src/firewall-deployment/.env** with your Protection Token generated in the SaaS platform for the API.
-4. Deploy the Firewall and its dependencies using Docker Compose:
+4. Deploy the Firewall using Docker Compose:
    ```bash
    docker-compose -f src/firewall-deployment/protect.yml up
    ```